-From legacy PBX phone services to the security risks of workers using their own devices, Small Market Enterprises (SMEs) are exploring newer ways to embrace collaborative working.
-But the biggest challenge for them is to break down those communication barriers created by their own clunky, outdated technology.
+From legacy PBXs to the security risks of workers using their own devices, businesses are navigating the joys and challenges of collaborative working.
+The biggest of those challenges involves breaking down communication barriers created, in part, by outdated technology.

 Collaborative culture can truly transform a business.
 Not only does it add that extra fuel to boost productivity and helps attract talent, but it also cultivates a sense of community amongst the staff.
-However, figuring out the right collaboration strategy for your small business can be an uphill task.
-Especially when you have limited resources and want to thwart attempts to resist an adoption towards more collaborative working practices.
-Could a Unified Communications (UC) solution serve as ‘get out of jail free card’?
-If you are looking for a more comprehensive communications solution for your small business, keep these dos and don’ts in mind:
+However, figuring out the right collaboration strategy for your small business can be an uphill battle, especially when you have limited resources.
+Could a Unified Communications (UC) solution serve as ‘get-out-of-jail-free card’?
+If you are looking for a more comprehensive communications solution for your business, keep these dos and don’ts in mind:

 1. Unify communication systems to avoid disjointed operations

-On the path to achieving successful workplace collaboration, many Small Market Enterprises (SMEs) find themselves in the middle ground between fixed-line desk phones and a full unified communications solution.
-Workers may be using a range of consumer applications to collaborate, chat, video call and share content.
+On the path to achieving successful workplace collaboration, many businesses find themselves in the middle ground between fixed-line desk phones and a full UC solution.
+Employees may be using a range of consumer applications to collaborate, chat, video call and share content.
 Often, they’ll access these apps using their own personal devices.
-This causes communication barriers and will eventually lead to your business wasting time, resources and finally, losing its competitive edge.
+This can cause communication barriers that will eventually lead to an unnecessary amount of time and resources wasted.

 2. Ensure Interoperability

 Having all your apps and communication tools operate smoothly across different devices and platforms is the essence of team collaboration.
-But SMEs are often faced with the exact opposite situation: IT communication isn’t as straight-forward as it should be; there are problems accessing and sharing network files when working remotely; or while using apps that aren’t supported across all devices and platforms.
-The results are inefficient working and loss of time.
+But today's businesses are often faced with the exact opposite situation: IT communication isn’t as straight-forward as it should be; there are problems accessing and sharing files when working remotely; many employees are using apps that aren’t supported across all devices and platforms.
+The results are inefficiency and loss of time.

-3. Choose amongst the latest Unified Communications and Collaboration (UCCaaS) tools in the market
+3. Select the latest Unified Communications and Collaboration (UCCaaS) tools in the market

-Though the market is flooded with many options, choosing an industry-leading softphone that offers some neat productivity-enhancing features such as instant messaging, video conferencing, screen and document sharing, etc. can empower mobility and enhance enterprise efficiencies.
+Though the market is flooded with many options, choosing an industry-leading softphone such as Bria, that offers instant messaging, video conferencing, screensharing, and more, can empower mobility and enhance enterprise efficiencies.
 Some UC solutions can overlay existing call services, allowing business owners to streamline communications without the cost and complexity of scrapping their existing call server.

 1. Be held hostage by your desk phone

-A lack of internal IT support and limited budgets often mean SME owners are held captive by this dated telephony.
-But taking the leap to a cloud-based VoIP system that integrates with other apps and systems can, in fact, be more cost-effective.
+A lack of internal IT support and limited budgets often mean business owners are held captive by this dated telephony.
+But taking the leap to a cloud-based VoIP system that integrates with other apps can, in fact, be more cost-effective.
 Easy to use, manage and deploy, choosing a softphone over a desk phone can make your business communications more scalable, future proof and mobile.

 2. Compromise on safety

 The ‘bring your own device’ or BYOD policy can present a range of network and data security challenges.
 Common BYOD dangers range from damaging data breaches to malware on the device finding its way onto the corporate network.
-It’s a major headache for large IT teams.
-And potentially catastrophic for an SME owner without in-house IT.
-Another reason to embrace unified communications software is that it offers a range of solutions that offer built-in audio and media encryption for messaging, calling, screen and file sharing, so workers can use their own devices safely.
+It’s a major headache for IT teams, and potentially catastrophic for an business owner without in-house IT.
+Another reason to embrace UC software, such as Bria Enterprise, is that it offers a range of solutions that offer built-in audio and media encryption for messaging, calling, screen and file sharing, so workers can use their own devices safely.

-With built-in security and the ability to buy solutions packaged-up as a service that lays ‘over the top’ of encryption your existing PBX infrastructure, achieving workplace collaboration is more secure, cheaper and simpler than you might think.
+With built-in security and the ability to buy solutions packaged as a service that lays ‘over the top’ of encryption and your existing PBX infrastructure, achieving workplace collaboration is more secure, cheaper and simpler than you might think.

 Though we have listed some top recommendations to achieve a more collaborative enterprise, it’s also important to know your communications strategy before the implementation.
-If you have already got this in place, the next step towards attaining effective workplace collaboration would be getting the right UCCaaS solution that supports all your communication needs.
+If you have already have this in place, the next step towards enhancing workplace collaboration would be getting the right UCCaaS solution that supports all your communication needs.